 📌Key Takeaways

-- Heart disease is the leading cause of death, but 80% is preventable
+- Heart disease is the leading cause of death for adults over 65, but 80% is preventable

-- Regular check-ups catch problems early when they're most treatable
+- Regular health screenings catch issues early when most treatable

 Let me tell you about Harold, an 81-year-old who turned his heart health around.
 "At 75, my doctor told me I was on the fast track to a heart attack," Harold said.
 "My cholesterol was high, I was overweight, and I never exercised.
 But I didn't want to become a statistic."